 Sloppy joe, slop, sloppy joe / Sloppy joe, slop, sloppy joe

 Until a few months ago, I hadn’t eaten a sloppy joes sandwich since the time Adam Sandler debuted his Lunch Lady Land song on Saturday Night Live.
 Back then, my sloppy joes were most likely of the Manwich variety.
 Not any more.
-These beauties are just as messy as the ones from my childhood, but oh so much more delicious and nutritious.
+These healthy sloppy joes are just as messy as the ones from my childhood, but oh so much more delicious and nutritious.
 I adapted the recipe from my good friend Kelley’s version.
 Kelley smokes her own bacon and makes ramen from scratch, so I knew her Joe was going to be good.
-I used lean, grass-fed ground beef, minimal oil and a hearty dose of vegetables, making this version much healthier than the stuff I ate as a kid.
+I used lean, grass-fed ground beef, minimal oil and a hearty dose of vegetables, making this version much more nutritious than the stuff I ate as a kid.
 I also streamlined the prep process by using my food processor to do the chopping for me, which not only cuts back on prep time, but also makes the cooking time faster since the vegetables are so finely chopped (it’s a trick I talk about in my cookbook, and it’s a game-changer on busy nights).
 While the sloppy joes are awesome straight out of the skillet, they’re even better if you’re able to make the mixture a few hours or even a day in advance.

 Mid-week savior (don’t forget the napkins)